New Jersey Drowsy Driver Accident Attorneys

 Maggie’s Law defines fatigued driving as operating a vehicle after going without sleep for more than 24 hours.
 It makes driving while fatigued a criminal offense.
 A drowsy driver who causes the death of another person can be charged with vehicular homicide, which can be either a second or first-degree offense.

-Brach Eichler Injury Lawyers Can Help If A Drowsy Driver has injured you
+Brach Eichler Injury Lawyers Can Help If A Drowsy Driver Has Injured You

 You’re entitled to compensation if a drowsy driver or a loved one has injured you.
 Driving while drowsy is negligent behavior that puts all New Jersey drivers at risk.
 Drivers who engage in this behavior should be held accountable for their actions, and the victims of these accidents should be fairly compensated.